 A Local Food Centre for Exeter

 We have commissioned a one year feasibility study into whether Food Exeter can help establish a ‘local food centre‘.
 This would be a ground-breaking not for profit business, aimed at making local, sustainably produced food available to the people, organisations and businesses of Exeter at affordable prices.
-We hope to publish the results of the study in spring 2020.
+We hope to publish the results of the study by the end of 2020.

 We want to work with any individuals, businesses or organisations who also want to see more market and street stalls that support our local food economy and sustainable local agriculture.